|

 Each flower hangs from a stalk like a spider suspended from its web.

-The image to the right shows it about to unfurl and adopt its spider like pose.
+The image below shows it about to unfurl and adopt its spider like pose.

 The flower is about 70mm across - its "legs" (stamen) are 30mm long.

-The wonderful natural symmetry of the Red Spider Flower from above as it stretches its "legs" is shown on the right.
+The wonderful natural symmetry of the Red Spider Flower from above as it stretches its "legs" is shown below.

 Being one of only a few red flowers in the Lane Cove National Park, it can be easily found on dry sheltered, but not shady, ridges in late winter and early spring.